MTaimoor99/Django-Point-Of-Sale-Management-System/README.md

 # Django-Point-Of-Sale-Management-System
 A point of sale management system written using Python's Django framework.

-A point of sale management system written using Python's Django framework.
 It is capable of the following:

 1. Billing and order processing.
 Also tracks different card payment modes.